drUmarKhalid/seeagt-hugo/content/report/fisheries.md

 <!-- Figure 8.
 Total output from fisheries and aquaculture (metric tons and thousands of quetzales&mdash;GTQ) -->

-The total contribution to fish farming and aquaculture to GDP oscillated between 0.19% and 0.25% between 2001 and 2005, which is notably low in the Guatemalan economy.
+The total contribution of fish farming and aquaculture to GDP oscillated between 0.19% and 0.25% between 2001 and 2005, which is notably low in the Guatemalan economy.
 The industries linked to fisheries and aquaculture generated value added in the order of GTQ&nbsp;289&nbsp;million in 2001 and GTQ&nbsp;418&nbsp;million in 2004.

 <!-- Figure 9.
 Value added and contribution to GDP from fisheries and aquaculture, 2001-2005 (percentages) -->